Office of the Chief Executive: Location

-Prior to the transfer of sovereignty over Hong Kong, the Governor's office was located in Government House, which served as the official residence and office for 25 of Hong Kong's 28 governors.
-After the Handover in 1997, the first Chief Executive of Hong Kong, Tung Chee Hwa, chose not to reside in Government House, citing the "crowded" environment and "bad feng shui".
+Prior to the transfer of sovereignty over Hong Kong, the Governor's office was located in the Government House, which served as the official residence and office for 25 of Hong Kong's 28 governors.
+After the Handover in 1997, the first Chief Executive of Hong Kong, Tung Chee Hwa, chose not to reside in the Government House, citing the "crowded" environment and "bad feng shui".
 He moved his office to the fifth floor of the main wing of the Central Government Offices (now known as Justice Place), which at the time housed the offices of the Chief Secretary and Financial Secretary.
 The move took place in December 1997, with Tung renting office space in the Asia Pacific Finance Tower from July to December 1997.

-When Donald Tsang assumed office in June 2005, he decided to reside in Government House again and initiated a monthslong remodelling of the residence.
-In January 2006, the office relocated back to Government House.
+When Donald Tsang assumed office in June 2005, he decided to reside in the Government House again and initiated a months-long remodelling of the residence.
+In January 2006, the office relocated back to the Government House.

 In 2002, the Executive Council under Tung Chee-hwa approved plans to construct a set of new offices for the government, which was outgrowing its premises in the Murray Building, Central Government Offices and Legislative Council Building.
-The new Central Government Complex was completed in 2011, and included a dedicated building for the Chief Executive's office.
+The new Central Government Complex was completed in 2011, which included a dedicated building for the Chief Executive's office.
 The office moved into the new building on 8 August 2011 and has remained there since.